Rob Carpenter (running back)

-Robert Joseph Carpenter, Jr. (born April 20, 1955) is a former American football running back who played 10 seasons in the National Football League.
-He is the father of linebacker Bobby Carpenter, former University of Cincinnati linebacker Johnathan Carpenter, former Marshall University linebacker George Carpenter, and former Ohio defensive back Nathan Carpenter.
-He currently resides in Lancaster, Ohio and is a gym teacher at Lancaster High School.
+Robert Joseph Carpenter, Jr. (born April 20, 1955) is an American former professional football player who was a running back for 10 seasons in the National Football League (NFL).
+He is the father of linebacker Bobby Carpenter, former linebacker at Ohio State University, former University of Cincinnati linebacker Johnathan Carpenter, former Marshall University linebacker George Carpenter, and former Ohio defensive back Nathan Carpenter.
+He currently resides in Lancaster, Ohio but retired as gym teacher at Lancaster High School.
+Now he spends his time tending to his family and farm.

 College career

-Carpenter played for the Miami Redskins from 1973 to 1976, where he was a three-year letterman.
+Carpenter played for the Miami RedHawks from 1973 to 1976, where he was a three-year letterman.
 He played for two Mid-American Conference championship teams in 1974 and 1975.
 In his final two seasons, he made first team All-MAC, and was an honorable mention on the College Football All-America Team, rushing for 1,142 yards as a Junior and 1,064 yards as a senior.
-In four seasons for the Redskins, Carpenter rushed for 2,909 yards and 28 touchdowns, while also catching 35 passes for 315 yards and two more scores.
+In four seasons for the RedHawks, Carpenter rushed for 2,909 yards and 28 touchdowns, while also catching 35 passes for 315 yards and two more scores.
 Carpenter was inducted into Miami's athletic Hall of Fame in 1988.

 NFL career

+Houston Oilers

+Carpenter was selected by the Houston Oilers in the third round of the 1977 draft.
+After a solid 652-yard rushing season as a rookie, Carpenter spent most of his next three seasons as a blocking fullback for Houston's new star running back Earl Campbell, though he still managed to rush for over 340 yards in each one.
+In a 1979 divisional playoff game against the San Diego Chargers, Carpenter filled in for an injured Campbell, leading the team in rushing with 67 yards while also catching four passes for 23 yards in a 17–14 upset victory, despite being barely recovered from a knee injury himself and was still in crutches, reportedly did not take a painkiller in order to "feel the pain."